tj-wells/coti-docker-method/README.md

     - "35.157.47.86" for mainnet nodes.

 If none of the documentation above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), check GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI Discord server](https://discord.com/invite/wfAQfbc3Df).

+# How are the Docker images built?

+For transparency, the full scripts used to build the images used in this installation method are shown <a href="https://github.com/tj-wells/coti-image-builder" target="_blank">here</a>.

 # STAY COTI